mcramm/mcramm.github.io/_drafts/om-comparison.markdown

                                    :green 0
                                    :blue 0}}))
 {% endhighlight %}

+As in the React widget, we\'ll create a more general `color-slider`:

 {% highlight clojure %}
     (defn color-slider [colors owner {:keys [label onChange color-key]}] (reify